This post may contain affiliate links. Please read our disclosure policy.

 a pink bowl filled with chicken and a mustard sauce next to a light blue napkin.

-Looking for more chicken recipes made just for one?
-Try our flavorful Sheet Pan Greek Chicken, savory Chicken Marsala, rich Tuscan Chicken, or the classic Chicken Parmesan.
+Looking for more single serving chicken recipes?
+Try my flavorful Sheet Pan Greek Chicken, Chicken Marsala, Tuscan Chicken, or classic Chicken Parmesan.

 RELATED: Easy Dinner Ideas For One